 The largest cities around the country became a turning point for many popular Canadian tech startups.
 So, what are the best cities for establishing a startup?
 Below is a brief list of the best hubs of entrepreneurship.

-• Toronto.
+Toronto.
 We bet you are not surprised that we named the most populated Canadian city.
 Toronto is frequently confused with the capital since it’s one of the largest metropolises in the country.
-Here, you can find tech companies working in various industries.
+Here, you can find a wide range of tech startups working across different industries.
 For instance, the famous 1Password, which provides security solutions to tech companies worldwide, was established in Toronto in 2005.

-• Vancouver is well-known due to its high concentration of game development studios.
+Vancouver is well-known for its high concentration of game development studios and is often seen as one of the key cities for tech startups in Canada.
 For instance, the EA Games company, which brought us the Need for Speed series, has a branch in Vancouver.
 However, the city has also become a hub for indie developers, who flock here to establish their gamedev enterprises.

-• Ottawa.
-Let’s also not forget about the capital of Canada, which became a prominent center for various startup companies.
+Ottawa.
+Let’s also not forget about the capital of Canada, which became a prominent center for Canadian tech startups.
 It’s well-known for establishments that deal in cyber technologies, the fintech field, telecommunications, and other modern digital directions.
 For example, well-known companies like Dropbox and Shopify are headquartered in Ottawa.

 But what makes this country so convenient for startups?
 Mostly, it is due to the great economic situation and convenient business conditions.
 Below are some initiatives established to support tech startups in Canada.